curiosity-the-rover/openapi/README.md

   * Added `ParseObject` function to create `SchemaBuilder` by parsing an object.
     The function supports `json`, `yaml` and `openapi` field tags for the structs.
   * Use OpenAPI `v3.1.1` by default.
+* v2 - Moved the specification to v3_1 folder to support multiple versions.
+  * Added support of v3.2 specification.

 ## Features